Category

 Theme

-"Going to Meet the People I Want to Meet!"
-Episode 7 features DaiGo, the mentalist, meeting with Fumi Hitozuka from Dentsu Inc.'s Event & Space Design Bureau.
-DaiGo recently leverages psychological insights for business development and corporate consulting.
-Hitozuka has been exploring the potential to connect his own interests in AI research and communication strategies for "enhancing experiential value" with mentalism.
+In the seventh installment of "Going to Meet the People I Want to Meet!", Fumi Hitoto from Dentsu Inc.’s Event & Space Design Bureau met with mentalist DaiGo.
+DaiGo has recently been applying his knowledge of psychology to business development and corporate consulting.
+Hitoto explored the potential for connecting mentalism with her own interests in artificial intelligence research and communication strategies aimed at "enhancing experiential value."

-Interview Structure: Aki Kanahara, Dentsu Inc. Event & Space Design Bureau
+Interview by: Aki Kanahara, Dentsu Inc. Event & Space Design Bureau

 The purpose of life is "maximizing knowledge"